teckel12/LuaTelemetry/README.md

 * INAV v2.0+ is required for FkSky D-series telemetry compatibility
 * INAV v1.9.1+ is required for F.Port compatibility
 * INAV v1.8+ is required for `Home reset` voice notification
+* OpenTX v2.2.2 is required for compatibility with Taranis X-Lite transmitter
 * Crossfire is **NOT** supported due to missing telemetry data required by Lua Telemetry
 	* Lua Telemetry can't fix this, Crossfire has missing flight mode info Lua Telemetry requires